jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 How to create a Calculator
 ###########################

-In this chapter I will create a basic calculator that performs addition, subtraction, division and multiplication
+In this chapter I create a basic calculator that performs addition, subtraction, division and multiplication

 ****************
 Prerequisites